Classifying spaces of finite groups of tame representation type: Isoclinism

 \section{Isoclinism}

-In order to describe the finite groups with generalised quaterion Sylow $2$-subgroups in the next section, we first discuss isoclinism and the groups $SL^\circ(2,p^m)$, which are isoclinic to the groups $SL^\pm(2,p^m)$ described in Section~\ref{se:semidihedral-Sylow}.
+In order to describe the finite groups with generalised quaternion Sylow $2$-subgroups in the next section, we first discuss isoclinism and the groups $SL^\circ(2,p^m)$, which are isoclinic to the groups $SL^\pm(2,p^m)$ described in Section~\ref{se:semidihedral-Sylow}.
 We restrict ourselves to the situation we need, rather than describing isoclinism in general.
+For the general definition, see Definition~4.28 in Suzuki~\cite{Suzuki:1986a}.

 Suppose that $G$ is a finite group with a central subgroup of order two, $Z=\{1,z\}$, contained in a normal subgroup $H$ of index $|G:H|=2$.
 Then we can make a new group of the same order as follows.
 Consider the maps